Running the "What If" Scenarios

 Proposal #5 A reintroduction of itemized deductions

 With a reversal of the Tax Cuts and Jobs Act, the doubled standard deduction would be removed, and the itemized deductions would return.
-However, high-income taxpayers will be limited to a 28 percent deduction (under this proposal) instead of the actual rate that may be 39.6 percent.
+However, high-income taxpayers will be limited to a 28% deduction under this proposal instead of the standard rate, which may be 39.6%.

-Proposal #5 Elimination of the Step-Up on Basis
+Proposal #6 Elimination of the Step-Up in Basis

 One possible major negative change that would affect all taxpayers is the removal of the step-up in income tax basis upon death.
 Presently, when you inherit most assets, you are provided a new basis for income tax purposes based on the decedent’s date of death fair market value of the assets.
 The removal of this huge benefit will result in the recipient receiving the same low basis that the decedent had during life.